gongfarmer/janeway/PORTING.md

 The spaces can be omitted too, or more added.

 No doubt there are other differences that I haven't found.
-Feel free to open bug requests or PRs to add more.
+Feel free to open bug requests or PRs to add more to this list.

+### Performance

+I have benchmarked query performance over the past several releases of `janeway` and also done some comparisons with `joshbuddy/jsonpath`.

+My impression is that janeway is much faster for larger inputs and more complex queries, and slightly slower for small inputs and simpler queries.

+The `joshbuddy/jsonpath` gem combines lexing, parsing and interpretation into one step, and must repeat a lot of work during every match evaluation.

+The `janeway` gem does more work up front during its lexing and parsing stages, and sets up a chain of interpreter objects which call each other.
+Algorithmically, this moves a lot of work from `O(n)` to `O(1)` so less code runs during the interpretation stage.

+For larger inputs and more complex queries this make a big difference.

+I'll post benchmarks at some point.
+Still working on features right now.